daia-code/daia-code/README.md

 - 👋 Hi, I’m @daia-code
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning java advanced.
+- 🌱 I’m currently learning java advanced & python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...